ruifontes/systrayList/readme.md

 ## Changes for 3.0 2018-10-25 ##

-Support for Windows releases earlier than Windows 7 Service Pack 1 will end on December 31, 2018 with version 3.1.
+Support for Windows releases earlier than Windows 7 Service Pack 1 will end in 2019.

 * Add-on is Python 3 compatible.